-Maryland is poised to be a leader in clean energy solutions to climate change, thanks in large part to groundbreaking laws CCAN and our allies have helped to pass — including one of the strongest state-level carbon caps in the country, a clean electricity standard to spur wind and solar power, and landmark offshore wind power legislation.
+Maryland is uniquely situated as a state that is both particularly vulnerable to climate change and well-positioned to take action.
+The state is poised to be a leader in clean energy solutions to climate change, thanks in large part to groundbreaking laws CCAN and our allies have helped to pass — including one of the strongest state-level carbon caps in the country, a clean electricity standard to spur wind and solar power, and landmark offshore wind power legislation.

 But Maryland still gets a majority of its electricity from burning dirty fossil fuels — coal, oil and gas.
-Meanwhile, new dirty energy threats, such as fracking and fracked gas exports, would set us back further in solving climate change.
+Meanwhile, two of the top three emitting sectors in Maryland — transportation and buildings — haven’t been adequately addressed in our state-level climate action.

-Learn how you can take action to make Maryland a clean energy leader and keep our communities safe from dirty energy pollution.
+Learn how you can take action to make Maryland a climate leader and do its part to reduce emissions.